marcoemrich/index_kata/README.md

 ## History

-I derrived the kata from a real life coding problem I had and simplified the problem for the kata (like a lot).
+I derrived the kata from a real life coding problem (we generate books at https://owl.institute) and simplified the problem for the kata (like a lot).
 And yes!
-The API of the book production is really thaaaat bad and also closed source.
+The API of the book production is really thaaaat bad and also closed source :).

-## Programming Language

-The Kata orginated at #JSCC17 (see http://jscraftcamp.org).
-I also pulled it from a real project I'm doing at https://owl.institute.
-Therefore it has a JavaScript background and there is also a quick start with some setup and the specs in the folder *"specs_and_quick_start"* to get started fast.

-It is however not dependent on JavaScript at all. **If someone would like to provide different language quick starts: Pull Requests are very welcome! :)**

 [index_example]: ./img/index.png